pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 924 Be Productive

+I found it very helpful to take a break from coding and get my priorities in order today and I was very productive at work.

 ##### Day 923 Organizing my life

 Well this day was good, I was able to organize my life and make it more efficient, I put my